lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    api_client = ApiWorkflowClient(dataset_id='xyz', token='123')
    al_agent = ActiveLearningAgent(api_client, preselected_tag_name='initial-selection')

-The next part is what differentiates active learning from simple subsampling; the trained model is used to get predictions on the data and the sampler then decides based on these predictions.
+The next part is what differentiates active learning from simple selection; the trained model is used to get predictions on the data and the selection strategy then decides based on these predictions.
 To get a list of all filenames for which predictions are required, you can use the `query_set`: